homanchou/xr/book/07-Event-Stream-and-State.md

   end
 ```

-### Update the Database Whenever Entities Diff is Broadcast

-Let's write a test first:

 ### Summary

-In this chapter we created an EntitiesDiff GenServer that can receive "room events" on a "room_stream:#{room_id}" pub/sub topic.
+In this chapter we created a "server" that can receive "room events" and produce entities_diff events.
+We created a GenServer that is subscribed on a "room_stream:#{room_id}" pub/sub topic.
 The GenServer is supervised under a RoomSupervisor and can be dynamically started and stopped.
 The GenServer transforms incoming room messages into state mutations and stores them in an ETS table.
-It will broadcast state mutations in a "entities_diff" message every @sync_internal time in ms.  We wrote unit tests to ensure our functions works and that the GenServer can update entitites state in the database.
+It will broadcast state mutations in a "entities_diff" message every @sync_internal time in ms.  We wrote unit tests to ensure our functions work.